The Red Detachment of Women (1961 film): Ballet

 The story was turned into a ballet and later a Beijing opera during the Cultural Revolution and became famous in the West for its gun-toting ballerinas.
 The ballet was immortalized on film in 1970 and is now considered a foundational work of Chinese indigenous ballet.

+Scholar T. Craveiro notes that this film adaptation exemplifies the plural modality and media transposition strategies of cultural production in Maoist period, where multiple artistic forms like cinema and ballet were combined and reinterpreted to serve political and internationalize the national art in order to spread revolutionary ideas worldwide.

 TV series

 In 2006, at a time when the TV play had become the most influential genre in China's flourishing TV industry, and the revival of the Red Classics was in full swing, The Red Detachment of Women was remade as a 21-episode TV series as a collaborative production of Hainan Radio and TV, Beijing TV, Beijing TV Arts Centre, and the Eastern Magic Dragon Film Company under the direction of Yuan Jun.